 Swimming Myth #5: Chlorine causes your hair to turn green

-The dread of all blonds!
-No, chlorine does not leave a tinge of green on your luscious locks, it’s actually the result of copper that seeps into the water from pipe work, fittings and heater coils.
-If you do happen to notice unwanted highlights, shower immediately after jumping out of the pool with leave-in conditioner or pour a soft household acid like lemon juice on your scalp to clean the green out.
+The copper that seeps into the water from pipework can give you some unwanted highlights.
+We suggest showering after jumping out of the pool.
+Use a leave-in conditioner or soft household acid like lemon juice on your scalp to clean the green out.

-Need any other swimming myths debunked?
-Let us know in the comments below.
+Are there any other swimming myths to debunk?
+Let us know in the comments below!